Ministry Training and Development

 The discernment and selection process in the Anglican Diocese of Canberra & Goulburn is designed to test both calling and suitability for the ordained ministries needed to advance the mission of God in the twenty first century.

-For more information on the process of ordination please you can read A Guide to the Process of Discernment, Confirmation, Training and Formation for Ordained Ministry or contact the Director of Ministry Training & Development, Reverend Peter Rose, here.
+For more information on the process of ordination please you can read A Guide to the Process of Discernment, Confirmation, Training and Formation for Ordained Ministry or contact the Director of Ministry Training & Development, Reverend Ian Marshall, here.